foss-trials/uptime-kuma/README.md

 ### Translations

-If you want to translate Uptime Kuma into your language, please visit [Weblate Readme](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).
+If you want to translate Uptime Kuma into your language, please visit the [Translation Guide](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).

 ### Spelling & Grammar

 Feel free to correct the grammar in the documentation or code.
-My mother language is not English and my grammar is not that great.
+My native language is not English and my grammar is not that great.